thomasgallo/mono_slam_tensorflow/installtensorflow.md

 ### Install Tensorflow

 Install Tensorflow version 2.0.0.
-A lot of compartability issues can occur if we don´t use exactly this version.
+A lot of compartability issues can occur if we donÂ´t use exactly this version.
 Also the compartability of Tensorflow and the Object detection Toolbox might get changed to a later Tensorflowversion later on.

 'conda install tensorflow==2.0.0'

-or if that doesn´t work use pip
+or if that doesnÂ´t work use pip

 'pip install tensorflow==2.0.0'